spartan172321/Flashcard-Generator/README.md

 2) CLI.js accepts user input and uses the modules to contruct a series of basic or cloze cards that are then written onto the basic.json and cloze.json as a string of objects.

 3) Should create another .js file to play the flash cards.
+That is still a work in progress.
+Plan to use fs.